SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 (?)

 Attacked fort December 14.
-Note: This rebel was described by a defender of the fort named Rowell as "One Rowell, a soldier"
+Note: This rebel was described by a defender of the fort (also named Rowell) as "One Rowell, a soldier"; Conceivably a British deserter

 S. Rowell Dep.